-What is Hyperopia?
+What is hyperopia?

-Also known as Hypermetropia this condition which affects people's abilities to see things up close.
+Also known as hypermetropia, this condition affects people's abilities to see things up close.
 Many people know this condition better as farsightedness and will know many people with it.

-What causes Hyperopia?
+What causes hyperopia?

-Farsightedness (Hyperopia) is caused by your eyes not being able to bend light the way they should do.
-Many people who are farsighted, have a great sight for anything in the distance but their eyes do not work the way they should with objects close to them.
+Farsightedness (hyperopia) is caused by your eyes not being able to bend light the way they should do.
+Many people who are farsighted have a great ability for seeing anything in the distance but their eyes do not work the way they should with objects close to them.
 This is caused by the lens not directing the light as it should.

-Symptoms associated with Hyperopia?
+Symptoms associated with hyperopia

-- Trouble focusing on objects close to you
+Trouble focusing on objects close to you

-- Headaches when focusing on close objects for a period of time, such as reading
+Headaches when focusing on close objects for a period of time, such as reading

-- Eyes feeling strained
+Eyes feeling strained

-- Finding yourself squinting to see better
+Finding yourself squinting to see better

-Are there treatments for Hyperopia?
+Are there treatments for hyperopia?

 Firstly, you will need to go for an eye test with your local optician and they will tell you how farsighted you are and give you a prescription.
-Your options are glasses, contact lenses as well as surgery if this is an option you would like to take.
+Your options are glasses, contact lenses or even surgery if this is an option you would like to take.